CoBrALab/CobraLab.github.io/_gradmasters/david.macdonald.md

 in German Studies from Dalhousie University / The University of King's College.
 At Carleton, he studied the effects of chronic stress on hypothalamic energy homeostasis circuits.

-In his spare time, Dave enjoys being in a canoe, growing food, making things out of wood, and reading good books.
+In his spare time, David enjoys being in a canoe, growing food, making things out of wood, and reading good books.